wtsi-hgi/hgi-cloud/docs/docker_swarm_quickstart.md

 1. Clone the `hgi-cloud` repository.

-2. Log into the Openstack web interface as `mercury`, using the password stored in `/hgi/secrets/openstack-mercury.pw` on `hgi-farm5` once sudo'd as 'mercury'.
+2. Log into the Openstack web interface as `mercury`, using the password stored in `/hgi/secrets/openstack-mercury.pw` on `hgi-farm5` once sudo'd as `mercury`.

 3. Select an appropriate project from the menu in the upper left corner.